NMantohac/Fitness-Tracker/README.md

   and they overall contain variables (const/let), async & await functions, try/catch blocks, arrays/objects, require/module.exports,
   destructuring variables and schemas.
 In addition, npm installation was used in order to install express for the server, mongoose to create the MongoDB schemas and to provide a connection to it, and ESLint as a dev dependency to encourage good code syntax/standards.
+  The application is fully deployed in Heroku with a connected MongoDB database due to mLab add-on.

 ## Technologies